All Free HVAC Tools

 How much does a new HVAC system cost to install?

 A new central AC unit installation typically costs $3,500–$7,500 depending on size and efficiency rating.
 A full HVAC system (furnace + AC) replacement runs $7,000–$15,000 installed.
 Heat pump systems range from $5,000–$12,000.
-Get at least 3 quotes from licensed local contractors before deciding.
+Get at least 3 estimates from licensed local contractors before deciding.

 Is it worth repairing a 10-year-old AC unit?